Solution-Challenge-GIST/GDSC_front/README.md

 ## How to run

-### Now the 'sample user token' is expired. we will change to valid token as soon as possible. (maximum 1 Day)
+### Now the 'sample user token' is expired. we will change to valid token as soon as possible. (maximum 1 Day) -- Now okay to run

 1. `npm install --global expo-cli`
 2. `npm i`